Yes or No Tarot

 Is this yes or no tarot reading free?

-Yes — unlimited draws, no signup and no card required.
-It uses the full 78-card Rider–Waite deck, the same one behind Lune's tarot card meanings.
+Yes, unlimited draws, no signup and no card required.
+It uses the full 78-card Rider–Waite deck, the same one behind Luune's tarot card meanings.